 You can break your artist newsletter into three informal sections: what happened, what’s happening, and what’s going to happen.
 Cover shows or collaborations you’ve completed and include links to press coverage.
 Move into what you’re working on at present.
 Include image and GIF assets if you can.
 Finally, feature any upcoming shows and let people know how they can access more information by linking to a blog post, show website, or event page.

 There’s never been a better time to take hold of your audience.
 With endless algorithm changes and faceless online communities, it’s easy to forget we’re all just individuals behind these social media feeds.
 People have interests and a genuine desire to connect with artists they like and follow online.
 But with just one snap of an algorithm change, those individuals can be cut from the online world of the very artists they admire.
 That’s why as artists, it’s important to ensure the lines of communication with your community are strong and consistent.
-If you’re planning on starting an artist newsletter, make sure you’re consistent in delivering it and you’ll get consistent engagement that engages you and your audience.
+If you’re planning on starting an artist newsletter, make sure you’re consistent in delivering it and you’ll get the consistent engagement that engages you and your audience.